The bill to replace Minnesota's derogatory geographic site names that are offensive to American Indians, including the derogatory

 that we sent him.

-A "letter to the editor" about our campaign to replace Minnesota's geographic place names that
+A "letter to the editor" about our campaign to replace Minnesota's geographic place

 are derogatory and offensive to Native Americans can be found by clicking